-Krafters, a contemporary brand offers handcrafted traditions from Pakistan with an aim to revive and sustain craft traditions, and empower craft artisans to live a life of respect, dignity and independence.
+Krafters – is an e-commerce platform for artisans to promote handcrafted items from all over Pakistan with an aim to revive and sustain craft traditions, and empower craft artisans to live a life of respect, dignity and independence.
 The brainchild of two social activists and entrepreneurs, the brand has been established to produce quality fashion & utility items through engaging masters at crafts from all over Pakistan.
-Therefore while on one hand amazing products are being developed on the other respectable income earning opportunities are being created for the expert craftsmen and craftswoman of Pakistan.
-The products developed define superior quality, craftsmanship and design.
-It is an eco-conscious brand producing fashion products utilizing the age old craftsmanship of rural artisans of Pakistan to produce new market oriented products.
-Customers prefer products that involve a lot of handwork and craftsmanship to make them feel their money is well spent.
+Therefore while on one hand amazing handmade products are being developed on the other respectable artisans from all over Pakistan are being provided an e-commerce platform to promote and sell their products from.
+In addition the startup is also involved in skill based trainings and digital trainings of craftsmen so as to enable them to access national and international markets through digital access.

-The products developed under the banner include apparels, textile products, leather products and other decorative and utility items.
-The items are being produced through production hubs of rural artisans spread across Pakistan.
+The products developed under the banner include apparels, textile products, leather products, wooden products, other decorative & utility items.
+The items are being produced through production hubs of rural artisans spread across KPK.

 Krafters’ production hubs are not just skilled individuals but mostly rural community groups residing in a particular community that possess an indigenous handicraft skill.
 We provide them work from home opportunities by engaging with the group members within their community for any activity which can be training, skill development, sample development and production.